eclipse/paho.mqtt.rust/README.md

 # Eclipse Paho MQTT Rust Client Library

-This repository will soon contain the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT C++ client library on memory-managed operating systems such as Linux/Posix and Windows.
+This repository will soon contain the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT Rust client library on memory-managed operating systems such as Linux/Posix and Windows.

 ## Coming Soon!